elpuas/elpuas/README.md

 Co-founder of the WordPress Costa Rica Community, Founder of the Gatsby Latinamerica Community, Organizer, Speaker, Attendee, and Volunteer of camps & meetups in several cities such as Rome, Miami, Nashville, Managua, CDMX and San Jose, Costa Rica.

-- 🔭 I’m currently working as a Frontend Engineer at [@webdevstudios](https://webdevstudios.com)
+- 🔭 I’m currently working as a Senior Frontend Engineer at [@webdevstudios](https://webdevstudios.com)
 - 📫 How to reach me: [elpuas.com](https://elpuas.com)